justkakai/justkakai/README.md

 👋 Hi, I’m Kakai.
 Nice to see you here!
-Stay a while, you might stumble upon something *somewhat* cool
+Stay a while, you might stumble upon something *really* cool

 🌱 Here's a little sneak peek